 NAFSA maintains a credit facility with Bank of America, N.A. through Merrill Lynch.
 The facility is secured by selected investment securities held through Merrill Lynch and due on demand.
-The interest rate through October 31, 2021 was LIBOR plus a spread as determined by the bank.
-Effective November 1, 2021, the LIBOR rate was replaced with the Bloomberg Short-Term Yield Index rate.
-The spread was 1.75% and 2.38% in 2022 and 2021, respectively.
-The borrowing capacity under the facility fluctuates in proportion to the pledged collateral, which had a fair value of \$5,278,940 and \$5,851,456 at December 31, 2022 and 2021, respectively.
-NAFSA's borrowing capacity under the facility was \$3,697,106 and \$0 at December 31, 2022 and 2021, respectively.
-However, at both December 31, 2022 and 2021, NAFSA maintained the ability to reinvest pledged collateral into eligible securities to increase its borrowing capacity.
+The credit facility accrues interest at the Bloomberg Short-Term Yield Index rate plus a spread as determined by the bank.
+The spread was 1.75% in both 2023 and 2022.
+The borrowing capacity under the facility fluctuates in proportion to the pledged collateral, which had a fair value of \$5,462,372 and \$5,278,940 at December 31, 2023 and 2022, respectively.
+NAFSA's borrowing capacity under the facility was \$3,899,518 and \$3,697,106 at December 31, 2023 and 2022, respectively.
+However, at both December 31, 2023 and 2022, NAFSA maintained the ability to reinvest pledged collateral into eligible securities to increase its borrowing capacity.
 This credit facility is maintained to finance working capital requirements.
-The credit facility was not used during 2022 or 2021.
+The credit facility was not used during 2023 or 2022.